Tanzyingsz/DDM-Dissertation/Dissertation 6.4 question andrew.md

+Do I need to have a Declaration section?

 All reference will be moved to bibliography in the final version.
 The form will be unified to APA style (right now is a mixture of Harvard and APA)

 The static website will be developed during Wednesday, ideally able to be presented during the Thurday session.
 New link will be updated then.